by Dr. Wolfgang Strickling

 the crescent is nearly a slot.

-cells develop. ("bad seeing is good for shadow bands ").
+turbulence cells develop. ("bad seeing is good for shadow

-Therefore observation places at sea level are more favorable than higher locations.
+Therefore observation places at sea level are more favourable than higher locations.

 Moderate wind velocities in middle